-Benzoyl peroxide is commonly recommended for use alongside antibiotics, and it has actually been shown to reduce the prevalence of antibacterial resistance in p. acnes .
+Benzoyl peroxide is commonly recommended for use alongside antibiotics, and it has been shown to reduce the prevalence of antibacterial resistance in p. acnes .

-Use antibiotics for a short period of time.
+Use antibiotics for a short period of time

 Long-term use of antibiotics is not recommended due to the chance of bacterial resistance .
-Most doctors and dermatologists will aim to prescribe antibiotics for as short a time as possible, which may be a few months .
+Most practitioners will aim to prescribe antibiotics for as short a time as possible, which may be a few months .

 Are there any side effects?

 Oral antibiotics do occasionally come with some side effects.
 They can sometimes cause slight nausea, diarrhoea, and thrush.
-If you experience headaches or any signs of an allergic reaction, you should stop using the antibiotics and see a doctor .
+If you experience headaches or any signs of an allergic reaction, you should stop using the antibiotics and see your doctor .

 You should also be aware that some antibiotics can cause increased sensitivity to the sun, not just on your face but across your entire body .
-If you're not already using a sunscreen, now's the time to start.
+If you're not already using sunscreen, now's the time to start.

 What can I expect?

-If your acne has not begun to clear by this stage, you may consider seeing your doctor again for a different antibiotic, or different treatment method.
+If your acne has not begun to clear by this stage, you may consider seeing your health practitioner again for a different antibiotic, or different treatment method.

-It's important to continue using topical treatments after acne has begun to fade, and to incorporate them into a skincare routine that you can follow every day.
+It's important to continue using topical treatments after acne has begun to fade and to incorporate them into a skincare routine that you can follow every day.